 Although cement backer board is one of the most commonly used tile underlayments for wet-area walls, a high percentage of production builders have switched to glass mat gypsum board products, such as Georgia Pacific’s DensShield or CertainTeed’s Diamondback Tile Backer.
-Here’s why I think that’s a wise move, and provide some tips for correctly installing glass mat gypsum products.
+Here’s why I think that’s a wise move, plus I'll offer some tips for correctly installing glass mat gypsum products.

-Despite its popularity, cement backer board has its drawbacks:
+Despite its popularity, cement backer board has some drawbacks:

 - It’s heavy

 - Cutting it generates silica dust that requires personal protective equipment